 To save you the stress, below are tips for your content creators to ensure multimedia content is accessible to persons with disabilities.

-Alternative text (alt-text) or alternative attribute (alt attribute) is a word or phrase that provides alternative information of an image or graphic.
+Alternative text (alt-text) or alternative attribute (alt attribute) is a word or phrase that provides alternative information about an image or graphic.
 Alt-text is useful for users with visual impairments (such as low vision and blindness) who typically rely on changing the presentation into forms that are more usable for their particular needs, such as screen readers that provide a text-to-speech synthesis of the content.

-Alt-text is also beneficial to anyone with a slow connection or low-bandwidth.
+Alt-text is also beneficial to anyone with a slow connection or low bandwidth.
 The user cannot view the image to enable them to understand the image’s content (photos, infographics, or charts).

 |Bad (ALT text: A man)||Good (ALT text: Barack Obama – Former U.S President)|

-Captions are generally synchronized text equivalent of the spoken audio from an audio or video (or animations) content.
+Captions are generally synchronized text equivalent to the spoken audio from an audio or video (or animations) content.
 They are usually displayed at the same time as the audio from the video they correspond to.
-Captions provide text information of what’s happening in the video to ensure people with auditory impairments such as those “hard of hearing” or “deafness” can read through to access the information.
+Captions provide text information about what’s happening in the video to ensure people with auditory impairments such as those “hard of hearing” or “deafness” can read through to access the information.
 The caption should identify speakers, background sounds, and other information being conveyed in the audio or video content.